 The UKCAT decision analysis subtest is considered by many to be the easiest subtest, and in 2013 this definitely appeared to be the case as average marks soared to 771.
 In 2014, the UKCAT consortium have made an effort to bring DA scores back inline, with a reduction in the time allocated to the test, and more challenging questions.
 In this spotlight blog, we will look at some of the ways to approach this test.

-This year more than ever before it is important that you have a sound solving strategy.
-See our 2013 DA blog about the techniques available and how to use them in the test.
+It is important that you have a sound solving strategy.
+See our DA blog about the techniques available and how to use them in the test.

 - The DA subtest contains just one scenario.
 Before you start answering questions take a good look at the code to make sure you know the types of words included.

 - Some of the words in the code may have multiple meanings, and any of these meanings may be used in a sentence.
 Try to think of all meanings for words, as well as whether any of the words they are linked to change the meaning.